the-elixir-developer/welcome-elixir/README.md

 <h1 align="center"> Welcome Elixir :: A Quick Introduction to Elixir 🚀 </h1>

 <p align="center">
   Guideline to start to unleash your developer's journey using Elixir. 🎇
   </br> A good place to be introduced in the Elixir world.
+  </br> Drawings and content by <b>@carlogilmar Visual Partner-Ship</b>
 </p>

 <p align="center">